To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Or address the infighting that has crippled the party in the region.

 Instead, the deployment of octogenarian Ben Fihla will give the ANC's headquarters Luthuli House full control of the region, they claim.

 Fihla (81) has been catapulted from the back benches of Parliament to run one of the country's eight metropolitan municipalities.
 This is besides the fact that he has no experience in governance and hasn't run an administration.

 Fihla has been a member of Parliament since 1994.

 Members of the ANC's opposing factions, speaking on condition of anonymity, said they found Fihla's deployment puzzling.

 They described Fihla as being part of the party's loyal old guard.

 "He emerges from the Umkhonto weSizwe ranks and is part of the regime of securocrats in the ANC.
-He owns allegiance to the securocrats," said a party member.

 The source speculated that Fihla would occupy a ceremonial role and his deputy, Thando Ngcolomba - who is also deputy chairperson of the ANC in the region - would do the actual work.

 "It is a necessary intervention in preparation for the elections," said the source.